bidhyaAdh/bidhyaAdh/README.md

 # 👋 Hi there, I'm Bidhya!

-A passionate Software Engineer💻 , currently studying Computer Engineering.
+A passionate Software Engineer💻, currently studying Computer Engineering.
 I'm on a journey of continuous learning and growth.
 Feel free to connect with me!

 🌟 About Me